xm0d4r/Diablo/README.md

 # Diablo - Automated Security Reconnaissance

 ## Overview
 Diablo is an automated security reconnaissance tool designed to assist security auditors in efficiently gathering information about a target.
 The tool integrates various scanning modules, allowing users to analyze web services, network protocols, and potential security weaknesses with minimal manual effort.
+In addition, it has a profile that allows Google Dorking.

 ## Features
 - **Nmap Scan**: Performs network scans to detect open ports and services.